latentai/example-applications/classifiers/cpp_inference/README.md

 }
 ```

-If you are only targeting C++, you may not wish to install everything in those setup scripts, but you may wish to use them for reference.
+If you are only targeting C++, you may not wish to install everything in those setup scripts.
+However, you may wish to use them for references.
 The critical dependencies for the C++ examples are listed below.